javiersegovia/slatam-keystone/README.md

 ## Deployment

-_This is a work in progress_
+**This is a work in progress**

-You can deploy the app using `docker-compose up api`
+Using `docker-compose up api` you will have the node server running with pm2 on port 8080.